-This request also costs no $$.
-Help us make sure that the information out there is accurate and that patients are receiving the best care possible, not just "standard of care."
+This request costs no $$.
+Help make sure that the information out there is accurate and that patients are receiving the most informed care possible.

 As you research breast cancer screening on your own, you will come across statements that mammograms are effective for early detection of breast cancer.
 For example, the American Cancer Society (ACS) states (scrolling down to Mammogram section), "Mammograms are low-dose x-rays of the breast.
 Regular mammograms can help find breast cancer at an early stage, when treatment is most successful."

-That is NOT fully correct.
-(In the above example, the second ACS paragraph (in the "Mammogram" section) concedes that mammograms are "not perfect," although it does not elaborate on how ineffective they are for early detection of 40% - 80% of women with dense breasts, and for women with lobular cancer).
+The second ACS paragraph (in the "Mammogram" section) concedes that mammograms are "not perfect," although it does not elaborate on how they routinely miss early ductal breast cancer in dense breasts, and routinely miss the early cell structure of lobular breast cancer in any breast.

-There are many such sites, and there is a working list below the Empower Action 2 requests.
-The requests below are tailored to the ACS site, but can be modified as you see fit for 'deserving' sites.
+There are many such sites.
+The request below is tailored to the ACS site, but can be modified as you see fit for 'deserving' sites.

-Empower Action 2 requests for you (and your friends) are:
+Empower Action 2 request for you (and your friends) are:

 1 -- Please copy the following (or write your own):